 Depart the UK from your chosen airport.
-You’ll arrive in Toronto on the same day and catch a scheduled transfer into the city, where you’ll be dropped at your hotel and check-in for three nights.
+On arrival into Toronto, you will make your own way to your hotel and check-in for three nights.

 Today is yours to explore the city at your leisure.
 Toronto is famous for its museums and galleries, so why not head to the Art Gallery of Ontario?
 Full of Canadian, American and European art, the museum is a highlight of any trip to this cosmopolitan city.

 Enjoy a bowl of ‘poutine’ for lunch, a combination of chips, gravy and cheese curds (it's the ultimate Canadian comfort food), before spending the afternoon wandering through Chinatown and Kensington Market.
 These colourful neighbourhoods reveal Toronto’s multicultural heritage and independent roots – you won’t find any Starbucks or McDonald’s here.

 Today, you’ll head off on a full-day tour to visit the mighty Niagara Falls.
 You’ll have plenty of time at the waterfall to take photos and admire the thundering waters.
 You’ll also get up close and personal on the Hornblower cruise, which will take you right into the spray for a unique view of Horseshoe Falls.

 After a delicious lunch at the Fallsview restaurant, you’ll have some time to explore Niagara on the Lake, one of Canada’s prettiest towns.
 Heading back to Toronto, try heading up the CN Tower for a night-time view over the twinkling city and a drink at one of the quirky local bars.